 Dry, Wet, and Infrared: Types of Saunas and What They Do

-All saunas use heat to elicit the healing mechanisms of hyperthermia as well as detoxification through the sweat glands.
+All saunas, from the traditional Finnish saunas to more modern infrared saunas, use heat to elicit the healing mechanisms of hyperthermia as well as detoxification through the sweat glands.

 A comprehensive study conducted in 2009 at the Southwest College of Naturopathic Medicine in Tempe, Arizona, found that “regular sauna therapy (either radiant heat or far infrared units) appears to be safe and offers multiple health benefits to regular users,” helping with chronic conditions, environmentally-induced illness, and even addictions .